Menu

 Round Robin Play

-When you arrive at a venue for a round robin session, you will be assigned a random number.
-A sheet or white board specifies each game as a group of four random “numbers” (players), which helps ensure people play with and against different players throughout the session.
+When you arrive at a venue for a round robin session, you will be assigned a number.
+A sheet or white board specifies each game as a group of four “numbers” (players), which helps ensure people play with and against different players throughout the session.
 When attending a round robin session, please arrive no later than fifteen minutes before the session is scheduled to start.
 Latecomers may not be allowed to participate in the session.

 Other Play